Graduate Student Fellowships

 Fellows and scholars must pay tax on the stipends they receive to cover living and general expenses, but may deduct certain educational expenses.
 Amounts awarded in payment of tuition are not taxable for fellows.
 Taxes are not withheld from stipends disbursed through student financial aid so you may choose to file an estimated tax payment.
 Please refer to the Internal Revenue Service Tax Publication 970, Benefits for Education, for more information regarding the tax status of fellowship and scholarship stipends or call 1-800-829-1040.

-Graduate fellows supported by University Fellowships, Dean’s Fellowships, or prestigious external fellowships are eligible to receive a reimbursement of one-half of the annual United Health Care (UHC) insurance premium for individual coverage.
+Full-time Graduate fellows supported by University Fellowships, Dean’s Fellowships, or prestigious external fellowships are eligible to receive a reimbursement up to the annual Student Health Insurance Plan (SHIP) premium for individual coverage.
+Family health insurance is not covered.

 The UHC plan must be purchased prior to submitting a request for reimbursement to the Graduate School.
-The Health Insurance Reimbursement Request Form can be found at http://gradschool.umd.edu/forms.
+The Health Insurance Reimbursement Request Form can be found on the Graduate School Forms page.

 University or Dean’s Fellows must provide a Health Insurance Reimbursement Request Form, proof of payment, and copy of insurance card.